jizongFox/DeepClusteringProject/README.md

 go to the `library/deep-clustering-toolbox` to install the backend package by:
 `cd library/deep-clustering-toolbox`
 `pip install -e .`
-normally you will be installed a lot of packages.
+Normally you will be installed a lot of packages.
 The installed package support mix precision training to speed up and reduce the memory usage.
 Following [installation guide](https://github.com/NVIDIA/apex) for a faster training.